How was the study set up?

 The Cleft Collective Cohort Studies is sponsored by the University of Bristol and has been ethically approved by the NRES Committee South West – Central Bristol; an independent group who look at all research involving NHS patients and who are there to protect your safety, rights, well-being and dignity.

 The main aim of the feasibility study was to test the collection, processing and storage of biological samples (blood, tissue, saliva) taken from babies (born with a cleft) and their parents.
 We worked in collaboration with the Bristol Cleft team who recruited our target of ten families during the summer of 2013.
 The study was extremely successful and showed that it was possible to collect high quality biological samples from both babies and parents.
 The results meant that we could go ahead and carry out the collection of biological samples on a larger scale.

 Training the cleft teams

-To take part in the Cohort Studies, a cleft team requires approval and financial support from their local NHS Trust.
-Once a cleft team has these approvals in place, The Cleft Collective team travel to the hospital which the cleft team is based at and deliver a half-day training session on how to carry out the study.
+To take part in the Cohort Studies, a cleft team requires approval and financial support from their local NHS Trust and/or Clinical Research Network (CRN).
+Once a cleft team has these approvals in place, The Cleft Collective team travel to the hospital where the cleft team is based and deliver a half-day training session on how to carry out the study.
 Each cleft team works differently, so the process is tailored to each cleft team.
 The Cleft Collective provides the cleft teams with everything they will need to help us carry out the study in your local area.
-The cleft team is then ready to start recruiting families into the Cohort Studies!
+The cleft team is then ready to start recruiting families into the study!